The nation is stepping up its IT security game going into 2021, and it all starts with government initiatives.

 The CMMC lays out five levels of compliance.
 Level one identifies 17 “domains” of cybersecurity, which concern whether the provider uses antivirus software or frequently updates their passwords, and mandates that providers have a control for each of the domains.

 Level two involves the Pentagon assisting providers in planning, budgeting, and preparing to handle IT security at higher levels.
-Level three involves an exponential increase in required controls—from 17 to 110, derived from the National Institute of Standard & Technology compliance requirements—to ensure the provider’s ability to manage CUI.
+Level three involves an exponential increase in required controls—from 17 to 110, derived from the National Institute of Standards and Technology (NIST)’s compliance requirements—to ensure the provider’s ability to manage CUI.
 Levels four and five are by far the most intense, adding controls meant for high-priority providers that work on more sensitive contracts.

 On December 1, the Pentagon will announce its new CMMC-compliant contracts, as well as pilot programs it plans to launch in 2021.
 The programs involve everything from Cyber Command to the Missile Defense Agency, and all of the providers involved will be required to meet the 110 controls listed in level three.